jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

-As a process completes, it emits a number that describes the conditions that caused it to end.
+When a process completes, it emits a number that describes the conditions that caused it to end.
+This is known as the "exit status."
 We can access the exit status of the previous command with the special variable named `$?`.

 A status of `0` signifies "the process completed normally."
 Any other value indicates that there was an error.